X-lab-3D/swiftmhc/README.md

 # SwiftMHC

-A deep learning algorithm for predicting MHC-p structure and binding affinity at the same time.
+A deep learning algorithm for predicting pMHC structure and binding affinity at the same time.

 ## DEPENDENCIES